dauger/dauger.github.com/source/_posts/2013-01-12-where-did-my-osx-shell-aliases-go.markdown

 comments: true
 categories: [osx, bash, pebkac]
 ---
 When it comes to \*nix experience, I'm kind of an odd duck.
 You see, I've been using Linux quite a bit as a desktop since Mandrake Linux came out (1998?).
 Also, I learned a little bit about running a \*nix server in the late 90s / early 2000s when I was a Java developer.
 That being said, I never really tried to develop on a *nix system until late 2010 when I bought a Macbook Pro to learn Ruby.
-I'm still playing catch-up in many ways when it comes to fundimentals.
+I'm still playing catch-up in many ways when it comes to fundamentals.

 I recently blew away my OSX Mountain Lion install and started from scratch.
 While I was setting things up again I thought to myself: "I should really create some aliases for show / hide hidden files, because I can never remember the exact syntax."
 I did a bit of googling and learned that I should put my aliases in ~/.profile.